Lloma de Betxí: Subsistence Bases

 During the third and second millennium B.C., the economy basis of the society, are not changed by the metallurgy of copper, in the area of Valencia.
 The changes are associated with farming and cattle raising.
-The most notorious pieces are those related to the grain crops (sickles, storing pottery, mills, etc.).
+The most characteristic are those related to the grain crops (sickles, storing pottery, mills, etc.).
 Other vegetables were also grown such as peas and beans.
 Also the acorns, which were very important for the cattle feeding too.

 The fauna remainings show how important were the domestic species: sheep and goats, followed by oxen, pigs and dogs.
 During the Bronze Age, the activities related to cattle raising, were even more important than in the previous periods.
 The products associated with these activities, such as the milk, cheese, wool, etc., will continue to gain relevance.
 There were also deer bones in the site, showing the importance of hunting activities for these communities.

 Metallurgic activities were also performed on the site.
-It was found an anvil and smelting remainings.
+An anvil and the residues of smelting were found.
 Some ivory pieces were found in one storage area.
-It means that Lloma de Betxí was included in the trading circuits.
+These indicate that Lloma de Betxí was included in trading circuits.

 The sedimentologic studies show important works on the topology of the elevation to make it suitable for the purposes of the inhabitants.
 The knowledge of the materials properties is evident, as it can be seen in the usage of clay for the cistern waterproofing.